A treasured, cherished destination in which light, air and the remarkable colour of sea are interwoven.

 If you cannot bear the hot weather or is raining, visit two out of the ordinary attractions of the city the Ipogio Duomo a set of underground tunnels with the entrance in Piazza del Duomo which were used as shelters from bombing at Second World War.
 These rock-cut passages are very old constructed to store water under the Archbishops Palace.
 The exit of the tunnels is on the waterfront.
 The second underground sight is a very old Jewish ceremonial bath, under the trendy hotel residence Alla Gindecca in the old Jewish Quarter of the city.
 To start the tour to these baths you should arrive at the hotel reception.

-Ortigia a city full of beautiful squares, magical places, narrow medieval alleys, historical sites full of myths and legends which make you feel for a while you are in a place out of time.
+Ortigia is full of beautiful piazzas, magical places, narrow medieval alleys, historical sites full of myths and legends which make you feel for a while you are in a place out of time.
 The perfect getaway for people who are in love with history and traditions.